-President of New Metric Media, Mark Montefiore was named The Hollywood Reporter’s Next Generation Under 35 (’14) and Playback’s Top Ten to Watch (’12).
-Montefiore executive produces the multiple Canadian Screen Award winning CraveTV original comedy series Letterkenny and What Would Sal do? and CityTv’s flagship original drama series, Bad Blood (starring Kim Coates of Sons of Anarchy, Anthony Lapaglia of Without a Trace, Paul Sorvino of Goodfellas, and Enrico Colantoni of Flashpoint).
+President of New Metric Media, Mark Montefiore was named The Hollywood Reporter’s Next Generation Under 35 and Playback’s Top Ten to Watch.
+Montefiore executive produces the multiple Canadian Screen Award winning Hulu/Crave original comedy series Letterkenny and What Would Sal do? and Netflix/CityTV original drama series, Bad Blood (starring Kim Coates of Sons of Anarchy, Anthony Lapaglia of Without a Trace, and Paul Sorvino of Goodfellas).
 Montefiore also produced the Whistler Film Fest and Toronto Film Festival Film Circuit Audience Choice winning feature film, Cas & Dylan, starring Academy Award winner Richard Dreyfuss (Mr. Holland’s Opus) and Emmy Award winner Tatiana Maslany (Orphan Black) and directed by Jason Priestley (90210).
 Mark is a graduate of the CFC’s Producers Lab, the Berlinale Talent Campus, and the Schulich School of Business.
-Recently, Mark conceived of and negotiated a landmark global partnership with Bell Media to produce over forty additional episodes of Letterkenny in the next three years.
+Recently, Mark conceived of and negotiated a landmark global partnership with Bell Media to produce forty plus additional episodes of Letterkenny over the next three years.

 VP | Business Development & Operations